enthought/encore/docs/source/concurrent/index.rst

 ==================

-The :py:mod:`encore.concurrent.futures` package provides an enhanced version of the ``concurrent.futures`` package for Python 2.7 with some useful experimental additions.
+The :py:mod:`encore.concurrent.futures` package provides an enhanced version of the ``concurrent.futures`` package with some useful experimental additions.

 Contents
 --------